caroocortes/wikidata-edit-history/README.md

 `[options]`:
 `-f`: path to .xml.bz2 file to process (for single file).
-`-dir`: Directory containing .xml.bz2 files to process.
-Required.

-The parsing of each file takes approx. 50 minutes (using 6 processes in parallel to process pages inside file).
+The parsing of each file takes approx. 50 minutes (using 4 processes in parallel to process pages inside file).
-We provide a script run_parser.sh to run multiple files in parallel.

 By default, main.py creates *files_in_parallel* (config.json) processes that call DumpParser.
-DumpParser creates *pages_in_parallel* (config.json) processes which call page_parser and process a page (all revisions for an entity).
+DumpParser creates *pages_in_parallel* (config.json) processes which call PageParser and process a page (all revisions for an entity).
-Therefore, the system where the main.py is run needs to support at least *files_in_parallel * pages_in_parallel* cores.
+Therefore, the system where the main.py is run needs to support at least *files_in_parallel x pages_in_parallel* cores.

-### Fetch entity types and property labels

-From root run:
-- `nohup python3 -m scripts.query_wd_sparql >> fetch_class_property.log 2>&1 &`

-or create a "__main__" inside utils.py and run `python3 -m main`

 **Config file**
 *config.json* contains the following parameters: